 However, with market leaders Toyota (+85%) and Honda (+79%) dominating the market, most other brands actually underperformed the overall market.
 Mitsubishi performed worst by selling only 13 more cars this year than in the troubled 2011.

 Japan’s favorite imported cars remain German.
-Volkswagen, Europe’s largest car manufacturer and strongest selling brand, was again the tenth largest vehicle brand in Japan.
+Volkswagen, Europe’s largest car manufacturer, and the strongest selling brand was again the tenth-largest vehicle brand in Japan.
 However, VW has a market share of less than 1% of the Japanese vehicle market.
-Mercedes Benz narrowly outsold BMW in Japan at the beginning of 2012 – a reverse from last year.
+Mercedes-Benz narrowly outsold BMW in Japan at the beginning of 2012 – a reverse from last year.

 Top-Selling Exotic and Luxury Cars in Japan 2012 (Half Year)

 Wealthy Japanese consumers continue to enjoy exotic and luxury imported sports cars and limousines.
 First-half sales figures for 2012 (2011) for a few more expensive brands in Japan include:

 - Ferrari – 234 (203)